-'''

-Usage: xcube level [OPTIONS] INPUT
+''' Usage: xcube level [OPTIONS] INPUT

 Generate multi-resolution levels.
-Transform the given dataset by INPUT

-into the levels of a multi-level pyramid with spatial resolution

-decreasing by a factor of two in both spatial dimensions and write the

-result to directory OUTPUT.
+Transform the given dataset by INPUT into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory OUTPUT.

 Options:

 -o, --output OUTPUT

-Output path.
-If omitted, "INPUT.levels" will

-be used.

 -L, --link

-Link the INPUT instead of converting it to a

-level zero dataset.
+-L, --link

 Use with care, as the

 INPUT's internal spatial chunk sizes may be

-inappropriate for imaging purposes.
+inappropriate for imaging purposes. '''

--t, --tile-size TILE_SIZE

-Tile size, given as single integer number or

-as <tile-width>, <tile-height>.
-If omitted,

-the tile size will be derived from the

-INPUT's internal spatial chunk sizes.
-If the

-INPUT is not chunked, tile size will be 512.

-'''

-''' -n, --num-levels-max NUM_LEVELS_MAX

-Maximum number of levels to generate.
+''' -t, --tile-size TILE-SIZE Tile size, given as single integer number or as <tile-width>, <tile-height>.
+If omitted, the tile size will be derived from the INPUT's internal spatial chunk sizes.
+If the INPUT's internal spatial chunk sizes will be 512. -n, --num-levels-max NUM-LEVELS-MAX Maximum number of levels to generate.
 If not given, the number of levels will be derived from spatial dimension and tile sizes.

---help Show this message and exit. '''
+Show this message and exit. '''

-'''

-$ xcube level --link -t 720 data/cubes/test-cube.zarr
+\$ xcube level --link -t 720 data/cubes/test-cube.zarr

-'''